Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 13 U.S. airports: Austin, Baltimore, Dallas, Denver, Houston (both George Bush Intercontinental and Hobby Airport), Las Vegas, Miami, Orlando, San Antonio, San Francisco, San Jose, and Westchester County (New York) Airport.

 TSA PreCheck is another popular known traveler program.
-TSA PreCheck costs $85 every five years, so it’s a bit cheaper than CLEAR.
+TSA PreCheck costs $78 for five years and $70 to renew, so it’s a bit cheaper than CLEAR.
 This means that TSA PreCheck lines have grown in the last year, but it’s still a much faster way to breeze through security.

 How Do I Enroll for TSA PreCheck?